-In my spare time I am also advising, and investing in, several established and startup companies - bringing my experience in starting, launching and scaling technology products in SaaS, Productivity, Content Creation and Education.
+In my spare time I am also advising, and investing in, several founders, startups and established companies - bringing my experience in starting, launching and scaling technology products in SaaS, Productivity, Content Creation and Education.
 I also help startups position their products for successful product-led growth and help them find market fit and valuable partnerships.
 I have worked with executive teams at companies and investment firms and I'm open to new collaborations and ideas (use my contact page if you want to chat about that).
 I've also got a few side-gigs in industries that might surprise you ;)

 Before September, 2019, I spent 14 years initiating, launching and scaling products at Google...
 Here's that history, from most recent:

 I started the G Suite for Education product team at the start of 2013, including the creation of Google Classroom - which launched in 2014; Google Forms - which we expanded to include Quizzes for educators; Google Expeditions - which brought Virtual Reality to schools as an effective tool for learning; and other products like Course Kit and Workbench.
 I also started up a new collaborative products team which created the Jamboard Apps and Hardware for collaborative white-boarding, and was launched in May, 2017.
 I started both those teams and the related products from scratch in 2013.